-If you want the bare minimum instructions, or, if you're attending one of our events or an on online video and you just want the quick notes about what is important to start playing games, then...
+If you want the bare minimum instructions, here are the quick notes about what is important to start playing games.

 From the Editor screen select the Game Type that you want to play